alexghr/got-fetch/README.md

 A `fetch`-compatible wrapper around [got] for those times when you need to fetch stuff over HTTP 😉

+Why would you use this instead of got?
+Sometimes you might need a fetch wrapper and this is it (e.g. [Apollo uses `fetch` to query remote schemas]).

 ## Install

 `got` is a peer dependency so you will need to install it alongside `got-fetch`: